nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to mark or unmark a contact.
-2. FART marks or unmarks contact and shows a confirmation message.
+2. F.A.R.T marks or unmarks contact and shows a confirmation message.

     Use case ends.